History of North America: Pre-Columbian era

 Agriculture was invented independently in two regions of North America: the Eastern Woodlands and Mesoamerica.
 The more southern cultural groups of North America were responsible for the domestication of many common crops now used around the world, such as tomatoes and squash.
 Perhaps most importantly they domesticated one of the world's major staples, maize (corn).
 During the Plains Village period, agriculture and bison-hunting were important to Great Plains tribes.

 As a result of the development of agriculture in the south, many important cultural advances were made there.
 For example, the Maya civilization developed a writing system, built huge pyramids, had a complex calendar, and developed the concept of zero 500 years before anyone in the Old World.
 The Mayan culture was still present when the Spanish arrived in Central America, but political dominance in the area had shifted to the Aztec Empire further north.

 In the Southwest of North America, Hohokam and Ancestral Pueblo societies had been engaged in agricultural production with ditch irrigation and a sedentary village life for at least two millennia before the Spanish arrived in the 1540s.
 Upon the arrival of the Europeans in the "New World", native peoples found their culture changed drastically.
 As such, their affiliation with political and cultural groups changed as well, several linguistic groups went extinct, and others changed quite quickly.
 The name and cultures that Europeans recorded for the natives were not necessarily the same as the ones they had used a few generations before, or the ones in use today.

+Population estimates

+According to the Maddison Project at the University of Groningen in the Netherlands, the population estimates of North America break down as follows.
+For the year 1500 AD, Angus Maddison estimates a population of 7.5 million for pre-Hispanic Mexico.
+He estimates that the population of what became Canada was probably close to 250,000 and 2 million for what became the United States.
+Maddison's total for all of pre-contact North America, then, is 9.75 million.

+In 2020, indigenous peoples numbered 34 million (25.7 million for Mexico, 6.7 million for the United States, and 1.6 million for Canada), approximately 7 percent of North America's total population of 493.4 million.